winitzki/scall/tutorial/programming_dhall.md

 `C a = ∀(r : Type → Type) → (∀(t : Type) → F r t → r t) → r a`

-We can write this as a general combinator (`LFixK`) that creates a fixpoint type constructor out of any given pattern functor `F`:
+We can rewrite this formula as a general combinator (`LFixK`) that creates a fixpoint type constructor out of any given pattern functor `F`:

 ```dhall
 let LFixK = λ(F : (Type → Type) → Type → Type) → λ(a : Type) →
    ∀(r : Type → Type) → (∀(t : Type) → F r t → r t) → r a
 ```
+Then the type constructor `C` is expressed as `C = LFixK F`.
 This is the  Church encoding at the level of type constructors.

-To illustrate the usage of this Church encoding, we will now redefine  the `List` functor   in terms of `LFixK`.
+To illustrate the usage and limitations of this Church encoding, we will now redefine  the `List` functor   in terms of `LFixK`.

 A recursive type equation defining the `List` functor can be written as: